 In the second situation you want to switch the nodes to use a new or updated image.
 You can use the "-f" (force) option of the mkdsklsnode command to do this.
-With this option the mkdsklsnode command will stop the running node and do the NIM initialization with the new image.
+With this option the mkdsklsnode command will stop the running node, deallocate the resources and do the NIM re-initialization with the new image.
 In this case the node would be unavailable during the initialization as well as the time for the node reboot.